Edge-Marketing-and-Design/edgeDevFirebase/README.md

 }
 ```
 The reactive item **edgeFirebase.user.loggedIn** can be used in code or templates to determine if the user is logged in.

+**edgeFirebase.user.logginIn** is true while the user is logging in.
+This can be used to show a loading screen.

 If there is an error logging in, **edgeFirebase.user.logInError** will be true and **edgeFirebase.user.logInErrorMessage** can be used to return that error to the user.